 AI as a technology can have meaningful influences on educational institutes as the AI chatbots can make a lot of tasks easier and automated for teachers and staff, which in fact will allow them to focus on more critical responsibilities.
 For instance, chatbots can be used to provide answers around generic questions about college timings, holidays, homework, bill payments, college regulations and rules, paperwork requirements and other queries that will allow human resources to answer other important queries.
 In some cases, chatbots and AI are involved to assist in more advanced applications like learning and assessments – one such example is named as Cognii, a Virtual Learning Assistant with great potential for personal tutoring.
 Chatbots with Natural Language Processing comes with the ability to answer open-response queries and providing an immediate response, feedback and scores.
 Another example of AI in education is the application of IBM Watson by Australia’s Deaken University that created a virtual student advisory service with 24/7 assistance and answered more than 30,000 questions in the first trimester, which gave the opportunity to the actual advisors to tackle more complex issues.

-New technologies bring in new perspectives to look at things.
+Technology in education bring in new perspectives to redefine the perception of conventional learning methods and infrastructure.
 Education being an industry dealing with the Generation Z has no alternative to embracing innovative learning environments and advanced methodologies.
 The new learning spaces or classrooms have largely evolved from being closed rooms with rows of desks and chairs facing the teacher’s desk and blackboard.
 Modern educators enabled with relevant technologies are inspired by the emergence of collaborative spaces wherein chalkboards are replaced with high-tech smart-boards and usual desks are replaced with smart pods for students.
 With the usage of smartphones, tablets, laptops and AR/VR gadgets, the entire ambiance of a classroom has changed over time and together they facilitate an advanced form of student learning that is not bounded by any perimeters, pens and papers.
 Today’s modern learning spaces are redesigned with the influences of integrated technologies, modern apps and gadgets that don’t only help students minimize the learning curve but also widen their mental horizon and assist them in honing their special abilities and skill set.

 Last but the most vital part – with the incursion of multiple smart devices, unlimited access to the internet and technological developments, comes along the most critical threat of cyber-attacks.
 As students are open to exploring all sorts of connected devices, it is most imperative to teach them the importance of endpoint security and the dangers of compromised data.
 AI is already being used to mitigate some of these critical cyber threats but schools and colleges that provide students with mobile devices for educational purposes too should take security measures like role-based access and implementation of an MDM solution to ensure secure usage of data and devices.
 It is important to understand the role of the IT admin is vital in managing, securing and monitoring the school-provided devices, network and student information stored in these devices to ensure that sensitive data doesn’t fall into the wrong hands.

-Till long, education industry had held to the antiquated ways of teaching and student-teacher interactions, but with time and changes in perception, technology made strong inroads in education industry and is transforming the ways of learning, instructions, engagement, assessments and even the look and feel of the classrooms.
+Till long, education industry had held to the antiquated ways of teaching and student-teacher interactions, but with time and changes in perception, technology made strong inroads in the education industry.
+Technology in education is transforming the ways of learning, instructions, engagement, assessments and even the look and feel of the classrooms.
 In fact, the whole logic of learning is changing!
 Classrooms are not bound by parameters and teachers are not the only source of information.